 Every computer in the district uses an Internet filtering system and parents must sign an Application for Educational Use of the Internet form to allow their children access to the Internet while at school.

-The Elk Grove Unified School District became a Common Sense Digital Citizenship Certified District for the 2015-2016 school year.
+The Elk Grove Unified School District received recognition as a Common Sense District for the 2017-2018 school year.
 EGUSD is one of seven school districts in California and the largest in Northern California to earn certification.
 Being a Common Sense District is an official stamp of recognition from Common Sense Education.
 Earning recognition as a Common Sense District shows we are dedicated to redefining the way students interact with technology and helping them harness the full power of technology for learning.

 Internet Use at Home

 The internet opens a world of possibilities for children.
 The information highway offers children many opportunities for learning, constructive entertainment, and personal growth.
 At the same time, parents need to know about the risks their children face online and how their children can use the internet safely.
 Parents are encouraged to talk to their children about internet use and to know what their children are doing on the internet.